mobie/mobie.github.io/specs/mobie_spec.md

 See the [table data specification](#tables) for details on how tables are stored.

 The `misc` directory may contain the subdirectory `views` with additional views stored in json files according to the [views spec](https://github.com/mobie/mobie.github.io/tree/master/schema/views.schema.json).
-It may also contain the file `leveling.json`, which specifies the "natural" orientation of the dataset and other subdirectories and other files that are associated with this dataset.

 See an example dataset directory structure and `dataset.json` (left incomplete for brevity) for one of the zebrafish-lm project's dataset below.